htcf/docs/docs/software_new.md

 1. **Following the installation instructions from the software creator.**

-   Sometimes this can be very quick and straightforward.
+   Sometimes, this can be very quick and straightforward.

-   Sometimes this can be very painful.
+   Sometimes, this can be very painful.

-   Sometimes it can be good to judge the quality of software by the quality of the installation process and documentation.
+   Sometimes, it can be a good idea to pass judgement on the quality of software by the quality of the installation process and documentation. :wink:

 2. **Create a custom spack package**